Policies

 • Grandstand

-• Photography
+• Umbrellas

 When you attend the fair, you enter an area where photography, audio, and video recording may occur.
 By entering the fairgrounds, you consent to such recording media and its release, publication, exhibition, or reproduction.